TheFirst05/fvtt-wfrp4e-Nightvision/README.md

 This is my first module so the functionality is extremely rudimentary at this stage.

 The module assumes your grid units are in yards.
-For the cases where Night Vision applies for faint sources of light, I suggest giving the token 20ft darkvision.
+For the cases where Night Vision applies for faint sources of light, I suggest giving the token 20ft basic vision.